 How long does it take to receive my order?

-This also depends on the size of the order.
+This depends on the size of the order, current production schedule, and other factors like special order lumber or paint/stain.
 A minimum on any order is two to three weeks from receipt of payment to shipment.

 Who does the installation?

 Your handrails arrive ready-to-install.
 Installing wood railings requires basic carpentry skills like cutting boards and driving skills.
 Installation is best performed by a skilled carpenter.
 We work closely with your chosen installer to ensure a perfect fit!

 Building code varies by jurisdiction and can be very different from one place to the next.
 All railing sections are built such that no opening is greater than 4″ sphere, a common building code requirement.
 Sections are also built to withstand a 50 pounds/square foot force, another common code requirement.
 Typical section height of 31″ plus 3.5″ clearance from floor plus 2×6 top plate yields 36″ finish height.

 The railings require little maintenance.
 The branches will weather to a silver color that is similar to a piece of weathered cedar.
 If you want to preserve the original reddish color of the sticks, we can apply a natural stain to the sticks here in the shop.
 This is a clear, penetrating stain and sealer and is different than varnish or poly which is not recommended.